 Non-need based loans are available to parents of dependent students.
 The maximum loan is up to the cost of education minus any financial aid awarded.
-The borrower pays all interest which is capped at 9%.
+The borrower pays all interest which is 8.5% fixed for new loans.
 Loan information and applications are available at the BBCC Financial Aid Office.